karapeoples/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions allows us to set information for authentication in a cookie.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcryptjs allows us to hash passwords which is to make random codes based on passwords so they are not easily overturned without numerous combinations that slow attackers down.

 - [ ] What does bcrypt do to slow down attackers?
+As stated above the number of combinations it takes to solve a hash keeps you pretty secure.

 - [ ] What are the three parts of the JSON Web Token?
+The Date, the Salt, and the authorization it provides by being used.

 ## Minimum Viable Product